dsanhnt/Response_Solver/README.md

 # Response_Solver
 ---
-Python Source Code for the article ``Extraction method for response functions from X-ray light curves of AGN by optimization algorithm`` (submitted to ApJ)
+Python Source Code for the article ***Extraction method for response functions from X-ray light curves of AGN by optimization algorithm*** (submitted to ApJ, under revision)

 **Prerequisits**
 - Matplotlib